 For those who follow a vegan lifestyle, veganism is a moral and philosophical belief which should be accommodated for in our day to day lives.
 But unfortunately, we know that often this does not happen.

-Claiming our vegan rights in law not only means vegans are able to live a life more closely aligned to their values, but it also helps to change the conversation around our attitudes towards and treatment to other animals.
+Claiming our rights in law not only means vegans are able to live a life more closely aligned to their values, but it also helps to bring about the policies and practices that support widespread transition to veganism, and change the conversation around our attitudes towards and treatment to other animals.